ottokartye/document-signature-status-cache/README.md

 - eached cached signature status can have a different refresh period
 - list of documents is not refreshed, only the signature statuses, this way there are no template changes triggered

+# Important notes
+1. The document statuses are randomly changed for each request so you can better observe the changes.
+2. Caching is managed by an injectable service, meaning that no matter how many components will register, the document signature statuses will be multicasted to each component.
+Therefore, once the statuses where requested, the components won't trigger any real "fetching" of the statuses from the so called API.

 # Run the project

 To run this sample project simply git clone the content and: